-Matters raised by Members of the Committee:- Officer's response thereto:- Concerns were raised regarding the fire risk from embers let off from the beacon due to winds.
-A member of the Committee suggested consulting the Emergency Fire Services in future.
+Matters raised by Members of the Officer's response thereto:-

+Committee:-

+Concerns were raised regarding the fire

+risk from embers let off from the beacon

+due to winds.

+A member of the Committee suggested This was noted.
+If there was adverse

+consulting the Emergency Fire Services in weather, the event would be cancelled.

+future.